Tim Latteier: Career

 Latteier made his professional debut for 1.
 FC Nürnberg in the 2.
 Bundesliga on 24 January 2021, coming on as a substitute in the 69th minute for Enrico Valentini against Hannover 96.
 The home match finished as a 5–2 loss for Nürnberg.

-For the 2022–23 season, Latteier moved to Bayreuth.
+For the 2022–23 season, Latteier moved to SpVgg Bayreuth.
+On 21 August 2023, he extended his contracht with SpVgg Bayreuth for another year.